sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 - Standard `hyperpb` executes in 29,197 ns (a 10x speedup).
 - `hyperpb + Shared` executes in 22,074 ns (a 13.5x speedup).

+*Note: These benchmarks measure parsing and deserialization costs only.
+Work performed after unmarshalling (such as downstream data manipulation or field access) is excluded.*

 Interestingly, both `hyperpb` configurations outperform compile-time generated static Protobuf code (`Concrete (proto)` at 66,722 ns and reflection-free `Concrete (vtproto)` at 42,896 ns).
+This does not mean `hyperpb`'s parser engine is inherently faster than generated Go code.
+Rather, the combination of bytecode parsing and arena-backed allocation dramatically reduces object creation costs for large nested payloads.
 Standard static Protobuf still incurs the runtime cost of allocating individual heap pointers and structs for every nested sub-message in the list.
 The memory arena in `hyperpb + Shared` allocates this memory contiguously.

-Notably, this crossover point—where dynamic parsing paired with a memory arena beats statically compiled generated code—occurs even at the **Medium Payload** scale.
+In these benchmarks, this crossover point, where dynamic parsing paired with a memory arena beats statically compiled generated code, occurs even at the **Medium Payload** scale.
 At that size, `hyperpb + Shared` (350.2 ns) already edges out reflection-free `Concrete (vtproto)` (369.4 ns).
 This inversion highlights just how substantial the CPU overhead of standard heap allocation tracking and garbage collection is in Go.

 ### 2. Allocation Elimination
 The allocation statistics highlight the biggest architectural advantage.
 On a Large Payload:
 - `dynamicpb`: 4,117 heap allocations per message.
 - `Concrete (proto)`: 1,509 heap allocations.
 - `hyperpb`: 12 heap allocations.
 - `hyperpb + Shared`: 1 heap allocation.
-(This single allocation is the top-level message pointer escaping to the heap as a `proto.Message` interface wrapper.
+(The remaining allocation appears to come from the top-level message pointer escaping to the heap as a `proto.Message` interface wrapper.
 Because the standard `proto.Unmarshal` signature requires passing an interface, this top-level escape cannot easily be avoided and prevents hitting an absolute zero allocation count.)

 Eliminating thousands of heap allocations per request removes the CPU bottleneck of garbage collection.
 For hot-path event routing or proxying services, this lowers tail latency (p99) and reduces CPU utilization under load.